LIMoreno04/Qu-missions/README.md

 **Context:** Trillions of dollars are being mobilized through green economic mechanisms like carbon trading markets and sustainability loans[^1].
 Uruguay itself pioneered a world-first [sovereign sustainability-linked bond](https://www.mef.gub.uy/30687/20/areas/uruguays-sovereign-sustainability-linked-bond-sslb.html), tying the country’s debt interest rates directly to verified emissions performance.
 Transparent metric validation can boost investor trust, open science and policy impact, all essential for comprehensive and effective climate action.

-These instruments only function if the underlying measurements are accurate and transparent.
-At the same time, weak points in reporting open the door for manipulation: bad actors could exploit loopholes, alter data, or under-report emissions[^2].
-Assuring the integrity of both the measurements and their transmission is therefore critical.
+These instruments depend on the transparency and accuracy of the measurements.
+Weak points in reporting not only erode trust but also open the door for manipulation: bad actors could exploit loopholes, alter data, or under-report emissions[^2].
+Assuring the integrity of both the measurements and their transmission is therefore critical for a level playing field where incentives for reducing emissions truly drive meaningful climate impact.

 **Technical solution:** We propose an end-to-end quantum-enabled system for trustworthy climate reporting, combining three complementary components: